BojanDolic/SSTC1/README.md

 # SSTC1
-### This is a showcase of the solid state tesla coil project I've been working on for a couple of months.
+### This is a showcase of the solid state tesla coil project I'm working on.